-Properly called a mitre, the headpiece was being bestowed on Stevensky, pastor of Epiphany of Our Lord Ukrainian Catholic Church, during a special ceremony last weekend.
+Properly called a mitre, the headpiece is being bestowed on Stevensky, pastor of Epiphany of Our Lord Ukrainian Catholic Church, during a special ceremony this weekend.

-Now the priest holds the title of Mitered Archpriest, and will be addressed on formal occasions as the Rev. Monsignor Mitered Archpriest John Stevensky.
+At the end, the priest will hold the title of Mitered Archpriest, and will be addressed on formal occasions as the Rev. Monsignor Mitered Archpriest John Stevensky.

-In his 44th year as a priest, Stevensky is pleased by the recognition, which came from Cardinal Lubomyr Husar, who is based in Kiev, Ukraine.
+In his 44th year as a priest, Stevensky is pleased by the recognition, which comes from Cardinal Lubomyr Husar, who is based in Kiev, Ukraine.

 "It's not so much for me.
-It's for our parishioners," he said, standing in the aisle of the colorful church after the Oct.
-17 Divine Liturgy.
+It's for our parishioners," he said, standing in the aisle of the colorful church after Wednesday's Divine Liturgy.

 His parish, established in the 1960s, is made up of about 150 families of mostly Ukrainian origin.